A Two-Step Pre-Processing for Semidefinite Programming: An Algorithm

+\begin{proof} The proof is trivial, once one notices that any facial-reduction algorithm solves at most $n$ instances of \eqref{FR} in at most $n$ iterations of the seemingly infinite loop, as explained in Section 4.2 in \cite{DrusWolk:16}. \end{proof}

-Notice that our main theorem reasons about the behaviour of BSS machine \cite{Blum1997}, rather than the more usual Turing machine.
-Independently of abstract models of computing, our numerical results are the best evidence for the performance of the {\sc TwoStep} algorithm on the classical computer.
+Notice, however, that this result reasons about the behaviour of BSS machine \cite{Blum1997}, rather than the more usual Turing machine, due to the complexity of numerical routines involved, SVD or otherwise.

-\section{Numerical Results}
+\section{Numerical results}

-In this section we compare the reliability and speed of interior-point method SeDuMi without any preprocessing, with the matrix-completion pre-processing (SparseCoLO of \cite{fujisawa2009user}), and both matrix-completion and facial reduction (implemented using \cite{fujisawa2009user} and \cite{permenter2014partial}).
+In this section we compare the reliability and speed of interior-point method SeDuMi without any pre-processing, with the chordal-decomposition pre-processing (implemented using SparseCoLO of \cite{fujisawa2009user,kim2011exploiting}), and both chordal-decomposition and facial-reduction pre-processing (implemented using SparseCoLO and {\tt frlib} of \cite{permenter2014partial}).
+We chose SeDuMi as compared to other solvers due to its overall robustness~\cite{mittelmann2003independent} and the reported complementary performance of this algorithm with FR~\cite{permenter2017solving}.
 The tests were performed on a computing cluster, using 4 cores running at 3 GHz and memory allocated as necessary, running MATLAB 2018b on Debian.

-Our conjecture was that especially for sparse structured SDP, matrix-completion improves the speed of convergence for some problems, while producing problems too poorly structured for interior-point solvers to solve quickly and reliably.
-In contrast, additional facial-reduction step corrects this, and ultimately results in an improved performance overall, compared to both other settings.
+Our conjecture was that especially for sparse structured SDP, chordal-decomposition improves the speed of convergence for some problems, while producing problems too poorly structured for interior-point solvers to solve quickly and reliably.
+In contrast, the additional facial-reduction step corrects this, and ultimately results in an improved performance overall, compared to both other settings.

 We report some of the results as performance profiles.
-These were introduced in~\cite{dolan2002benchmarking} as a way of visualizing the dual performance measures of robustness (solving the largest proportion of problems), and efficiency (solving them quickly).
-The level of each line at the right-hand vertical boundary indicates how many problems were solved, and the relative location of each line compared to the others in the profile intermediately indicates the speed of convergence.
-Simply put, the more upper left a line corresponding to an algorithm is, the better.
+These were introduced in~\cite{Dolan2002} as a way of visualizing the dual performance measures of robustness (solving the largest proportion of problems), and efficiency (solving them quickly).
+The level of each curve at the right-hand vertical boundary indicates how many problems were solved, and the relative location of each curve compared to the others in the profile intermediately indicates the speed of convergence compared to the best solver for each problem.
+Simply put, the further to the upper left corner a curve corresponding to an algorithm is, the better.